 4. Directing Subscribers to Reply to a Different Phone Number

 It can register as suspicious to carriers if you encourage recipients to reply to a number different from the one you texted them from (and keep in mind, to make sure you’re compliant with the TCPA, only send a message in the first place to recipients that have given express written consent to receive messages in response to a disclosure with the required terms—see our guide to compliance for help).
 Especially if your business uses a long code or toll-free number.

 Always direct recipients to reply directly to the number associated with your SimpleTexting account.
 (Remember, all incoming SMS messages are free!)

 How Are These Risk Indicators Flagged For Banning?

 With millions of texts exchanged daily, it's too hard for carriers to play big brother and manually read each message.
-Instead, they have a few systems in place that flag out-of-bounds content.
-Only then do they institute their power to stop it.
+Instead, they have a few systems in place that flag out-of-bounds content and will use their power to stop it.

 Here are a few of the most common ways a carrier might discover, and subsequently block, your messages.